Renee Vaughan

 Programs: Rooted in tradition.
 Designed to engage

-Renee brings Nordic folk culture to life—through music, storytelling, and visual art.
-Programs are tailored for a wide range of audiences, including schools, senior communities, and museums to cultural festivals.
-Each one is crafted to spark curiosity, celebrate heritage, and bring people together through shared cultural experience.
+Renee brings Nordic folk culture to life through music, storytelling, and visual art.
+Programs are tailored for a wide range of audiences, including schools, senior communities, museums and cultural festivals.
+Each programs sparks curiosity, celebrates heritage, and brings people together through shared cultural experience.

 Email Renee